ministryofjustice/hmpps-typescript-lib/packages/eslint-config-hmpps/README.md

 It is deliberately not using typescript or rollup so that building is not required.
 CommonJS enables the parent and sibling packages to use the rules directly for lint checks.

+## Testing changes to this library

+`cd` to this directory and then pack this library to home directory: `npm pack --pack-destination ~` Inside the project of choice then:
+* uninstall the existing library: `npm uninstall @ministryofjustice/eslint-config-hmpps`
+* install from the packed file: `npm install -D ~/ministryofjustice-eslint-config-hmpps-<some-version>.tgz`

 ### TODO